Are you an adviser? Go to Unbiased Pro

 Historically smaller deposits have been accepted, but when there is more uncertainty in the economy, a 10% deposit (with a 90% mortgage) is generally the minimum requirement.

+Generally, the bigger your deposit, the better deals you can get.
 With a larger deposit you will be offered lower interest rates and perhaps also longer-lasting deals.

 Let’s look again at the example of Patrick and Helen given above.

+They might struggle to find a 90% mortgage with affordable interest rates.
 However, if they manage to find an extra £10,000 then they would have a 15% deposit and would only need an 85% mortgage.

 This would mean they would need to borrow less (£170,000) which would be more affordable, and might also get lower interest rates on their mortgage deal.

-New mortgage deals are usually available at every 5% threshold – i.e. a 15% deposit will get you better deals than a 10% one, but a 14% deposit won’t.
+New mortgage deals are usually available at every 5% threshold – i.e., a 15% deposit will get you better deals than a 10% one, but a 14% deposit won’t.

 Find out more about how loan-to-value ratio affects your mortgage.